On the Hausdorff dimension of the Rauzy gasket

+Let us consider the Markov map $T$ and the corresponding Markov partition.
+Let us fix the total amount of the steps of the Rauzy induction (say, $n$).
+Then, $X_{n}$ in our case is the union of all Markov cells of the partition of the depth $n$ that do not correspond to the hole.
+Then, one can see that the set $X=\liminf X_{n}$ is exactly the Rauzy gasket.

-In order to deduce Theorem \ref{thm:main} from this theorem we just need to check that $\delta$ > 0.
-It follows directly from the fact that size of simplexes of the partition decreases exponentially fast because map $T$ is uniformly expanding (see \cite{MN} for details).
-The same statement can be deduced from the probability estimations made in previous section.
-This ends the proof of Theorem \ref{thm:main}.
+Now, in order to deduce Theorem \ref{thm:main} from Theorem \ref{AD} we only have to check that $\delta$ > 0.
+It follows directly from the fact that the size of simplices of the partition decreases exponentially fast because map $T$ is uniformly expanding (see \cite{MN} for details).
+This completes the proof of Theorem \ref{thm:main}.